Ameer Vann: Career

 Vann embarked on his career as a member of AliveSinceForever, a group that started on the forum KanyeToThe in 2010, from which Brockhampton would eventually form.
 He was featured on their only project, The ASF EP, released on July 29, 2013, on the tracks "Silent Water" and "Rabbits", both with Kevin Abstract.

 Vann also released an eponymous EP, titled Ameer Vann EP, on October 29, 2013.
 He was one of the founding members of Brockhampton in 2015, and along with Kevin Abstract, contributed to "a fair amount of the group's image and vision".
 Vann has been called, "the face of the Saturation trilogy", being featured on the covers of Brockhampton's 2017 albums, Saturation, Saturation II, and Saturation III.

 However, the group decided to part ways with Vann on May 27, 2018, following sexual abuse allegations.
 After a hiatus and disappearance from social media, Vann reemerged on September 16, 2019, to announce the release of his debut commercial project Emmanuel, the following night.
 Vann's first solo live performance was at Sound Of Brazil (S.O.B.'s) in New York City on September 23, 2019.
 The setlist included tracks from Emmanuel and older tracks from 2017, as well as unreleased songs.

 On October 15, 2020, Vann released the Donut-produced single "Keep Your Distance" via Winston Wolf and RCA Records.
 On January 14, 2021, Vann released a second single titled "IDFIATOK" (an acronym for "I Don't Fit In and That's OK").

 On October 27, 2023, Vann released a collaborative album titled Slime in the Ice Machine with former Brockhampton bandmate Merlyn Wood.
 On August 9, 2024, Vann independently released his first studio album titled Woof.
+In 2025, Vann was a featured artist on four songs on Kevin Abstract's album Blush, released on June 27.